WHAT ARE RENT PRESSURE ZONES

 Outside RPZ's the existing requirement that the rent set for a property must be in line with local market rents for similar properties and three examples of rents for comparable properties must be presented to demonstrate this, still applies.

 The RPZ measures were applied immediately to Dublin and Cork city and covers the 4 Dublin local authorities (Dublin City Council, South Dublin County Council, Dun Laoghaire/Rathdown County Council and Fingal County Council) and Cork City Council.
 There have been a further two rounds of RPZ designations.
-In January 2017 a further 12 Local Electoral Areas (LEAs) were added and another 2 were added in March 2017.
+In January 2017 a further 12 Local Electoral Areas (LEAs) were added and another 2 were added in March 2017, and 2 more in September 2017.
 For more detailed information and examples of how the 4% is calculated click here.

 WHAT IS THE ROLE OF THE RTB IN RELATION TO THE DESIGNATION OF RPZ